dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ## Installing the add-on

 1. Navigate to the [dbt Semantic Layer for Sheets App](https://gsuite.google.com/marketplace/app/foo/392263010968) to install the add-on.
 You can also find it in Google Sheets by going to [**Extensions -> Add-on -> Get add-ons**](https://support.google.com/docs/answer/2942256?hl=en&co=GENIE.Platform%3DDesktop&oco=0#zippy=%2Cinstall-add-ons%2Cinstall-an-add-on) and searching for it there.
-2. After installing, open the **Extension** menu and select **dbt Semantic Layer for Sheets**.
+2. After installing, open the **Extensions** menu and select **dbt Semantic Layer for Sheets**.
 This will open a custom menu on the right-hand side of your screen.
 3. [Find your](/docs/use-dbt-semantic-layer/setup-sl#set-up-dbt-semantic-layer) **Host** and **Environment ID** in dbt Cloud.
    - Navigate to **Account Settings** and select **Projects** on the left sidebar.
    - Select your project and then navigate to the **Semantic Layer** settings.
 You'll need this to authenticate in Google Sheets in the following step.